danbev/learning-iot/doc/drogue-iot.md

         }
     }
 ```
+Notice that `on_mount` returns a future and that this future will be passed
-So when this OnMountFuture is run later it will call inbox.next().await until
+to `spawner.span` later in `ActorSpawner'.
+So when this OnMountFuture is run
+later it will call inbox.next().await until there is a message available in this
-there is a message available in this Actors inbox.
-This value will be matched
+Actors inbox.
+This value will be matched against on of the LedMessage enum
-against on of the LedMessage enum values and stored in `new_state`.
-This will
+values and stored in `new_state`.
+This will then be compared with the current
-then be compared with the current state and if they are different depending on
+state and if they are different depending on the value the led will be turned
-the value the led will be turned on or off.
-And notice that this is in a loop
+on or off.
+And notice that this is in a loop so it will again callx
-so it will again call `inbox.next().await` and yield.
+ `inbox.next().await` and yield.

 So note that this function returns a Future which will then be passed to
 `spawner.spawn(task, future)` where spawner is of type ActorSpawner: